Get answers to your questions about concussion. And find out the steps to take to recover faster.

 Are there any dietary restrictions while healing from a concussion?

 You should continue eating a normal diet, as your body needs the energy to heal.
 It’s also important to stay hydrated.
 Drinking coffee isn’t an issue as long as you can still sleep while you continue to rest.
-Providers will recommend you continue your routine medications while recovering from a concussion.
+You should continue your routine medicines unless your provider says not to.

 Why are multiple concussions serious?